rundeck/docs/en/developer/10-scm-plugins.md

 ## Localization

-For the basics of plugin localization see: [Plugin Development - Plugin Localization][].
+For the basics of plugin localization see: [Plugin Development - Plugin Localization][page:developer/01-plugin-development.md#plugin-localization].

 ### Message Codes